Jack Twyman: Professional career

-Rochester / Cincinnati Royals (1955–1966)

 Twyman, a 6'6" forward, spent eleven seasons in the NBA.
 His entire career was spent as a member of the Rochester/Cincinnati Royals, who later became the Sacramento Kings.

 Twyman and Wilt Chamberlain became the first players in NBA history to average more than 30 points per game in a single season when they both accomplished that feat during the 1959–60 season.
 Twyman opened the 1959–60 season by scoring more than 30 points in his first seven games, and scored his career-high 59 points in a game that same season.

 Beginning with the 1958–1959 season, Twyman averaged 25.8, 31.2, 25.3 and 22.9 points per game over those four seasons.

 Twyman was named to the All-NBA Second Team in both 1960 and 1962, and appeared in six NBA All-Star Games.

 Twyman scored 15,840 points in his career which ranked 20th on the NBA's all-time scoring list at the time of his retirement.
 He averaged 19.3 points and 8.7 rebounds over eleven seasons and 823 games.
 He averaged 18.3 points and 7.5 rebounds in the playoffs.

 Twyman's # 27 is retired by the Sacramento Kings.

 Twyman was inducted into the Naismith Memorial Basketball Hall of Fame in 1983.